wormhole-foundation/wormhole/design/0003_token_bridge.md

 // Chain ID of the token
 TokenChain uint16
 // Number of decimals of the token
+// (the native decimals, not truncated to 8)
 Decimals uint8
 // Symbol of the token (UTF-8)
 Symbol [32]uint8